PDF Version University Operations – Facilities and Support

 a.
 Service Animals: A service animal is any dog or miniature horse individually trained to do work or perform tasks for the benefit of an individual with a disability, including physical, sensory, mental, psychological, intellectual, or other mental disabilities.
 The work or tasks performed by the service animal must be directly related to the individual’s disability.
 Examples may include, but are not limited to, assisting individuals who are blind, pulling a wheelchair, assisting an individual during a seizure, or providing assistance with balance and stability.
 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks.

 b.
-Assistance Animals: An animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person’s Assistance animals are also referred to as therapy, comfort or emotional support animals.
+Assistance Animals: An animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
+Assistance animals are also referred to as therapy, comfort or emotional support animals.

 a.
 A service animal is permitted within university facilities, including housing, in accordance with EWU Policy 603-10 (Service Animals).